SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/keyboard.en.md

 weight: 10
 ---

-Represents a KeyBoard event.
+Keyboard represents a KeyBoard event.
 KeyBoard actions are performed by using low-level interface which allows us to provide virtualized device input to the web browser.

 ## sendKeys